 Project results POPFREE Ski Goes Global

-The POPFREE Ski Goes Global project aimed to pave the way for reduced use of PFAS in ski resorts in skiing, at the international competition level.
+The POPFREE Ski Goes Global project aimed to pave the way for reduced use of PFAS at the international competition level.

-The project examined awareness of the health and environmental risks of PFAS and the interest in the use of PFAS-free dikes among elite skiers and professional dikes.
-Proposals for technologies that can enable fast and accurate control of PFAS content on skis were developed.
-And together with key players from international skiing, a joint action plan was defined for phasing out PFAS-based ski embankment in competition activities.
+The project examined awareness of the health and environmental risks of PFAS and the interest in the use of PFAS-free ski waxes among elite skiers and professional ski waxers.
+Technologies that can enable fast and accurate control of PFAS content on skis were screened and proposed.
+And together with key stakeholders from international skiing, a joint roadmap was drafted for how to phase out PFAS in competitive skiing.

 Roadmap towards PFAS-free competitive skiing (pdf, 896.64 KB)

-During the project, the FIS Council decided to introduce a total fluoride ban in all ski disciplines from the winter season 2020/2021.
-The ban has now been postponed for a season due to the fact that more time was needed to develop a robust and validated measurement method in order to guarantee a fair sport.
+During the project, the FIS Council decided to introduce a total fluoride ban in all skiing disciplines from the winter season 2020/2021.
+The ban has now been postponed until season 2023/2024 due to that more time was needed to develop a robust and validated measurement method to detect PFAS on skies before competition in order to guarantee a fair sport.
 Here you can read more about FIS's decision and here you will find the press release from RISE in connection with the decision being published.

 Fact sheet - PFAS in skiing (pdf, 250.47 KB)

 Survey results: competitive skiing and flourinated ski waxes (pdf, 2.71 MB)